Does car insurance cover a broken side mirror?

 What is worse than walking up to the driver’s side of a car and noticing the side-view mirror is smashed?

 Regardless of when the damaged mirror is noticed, steps should be taken to get the mirror fixed right away.
-Repairing a broken side mirror in the proper manner can be costly.
+Repairing a broken side mirror, or also known as a wing mirror, in the proper manner can be costly.
 Making those repairs is important since the side mirror greatly assists with your safety on the road.

 Hopefully, the current auto insurance in place is extensive enough to include coverage for repairing the much-needed mirror, but many drivers wonder if their policy will cover the loss.